-The Hon’ble Chief Minister of Assam, Shri Sarbananda Sonowal, inaugurated the exhibition at ITA Pragjyota Centre For Performing Arts Machknowa.
+The Hon’ble Chief Minister of Assam, Shri Sarbananda Sonowal, inaugurated the exhibition at ITA Pragjyota Centre For Performing Arts Machknowa on 3rd February 2017.
 Also present were Mr. V.K.
 Pepersenia; Chief Secretary, Govt of Assam and Dr. Dhruba J Saikia, Vice-Chancellor, Cotton College State University.Speaking on the occasion, the Chief Minister said, “Seeds of Hope’ intends to create a value-based society.
 In order to do so, we must devote every moment of our life to society.
 There are many challenges ahead and BSG members must come forward and lead the change.
 Life is very short and we must dedicate our life for the good of society.
 Only when we act can we achieve our goal.

 “Youth is a powerhouse and has immense potential.
 They must realize it and utilize it.
 When we work hard for the cause of human society, revolutionary changes can be brought and youth can bring revolutionary changes in society.
 65% of India’s population is below 35, making our country the youngest country in the world.
 India must become a land of youth-led development.”

 Echoing these thoughts, Mr. V.K.
 Pepersenia said, “‘Seeds of Hope’ depicts the power of one.
 We are in the habit of complaining and commenting.
 But the power of one tells us that it is only “I” who is responsible.
 If it pinches me, I must act to correct it.
 If I don’t act, nobody will.”